hyrise/hyrise/README.md

 Usually debug binaries are created.
 To configure a build directory for a release build make sure it is empty and call CMake like `cmake -DCMAKE_BUILD_TYPE=Release`

+### Speeding up the build process
+Many developers do not focus on the different encoding options that Hyrise provides and are happy with just the dictionary encoding.
+By setting `-DLIMITED_ENCODINGS=On`, only the dictionary encoding will be fully built.
+Note that this is intended only to speed up the build process.
+While tests using different encodings will be skipped, binaries will not be aware that some template instantiations are missing.
+For example, it is still possible to pass the `-e RunLengthEncoding` option to the benchmark.
+If done, an unhandled exception will be thrown.

 ### Lint
 `./scripts/lint.sh` (Google's cpplint is used which needs python 2.7)